ChromeDevTools/devtools-frontend/docs/design_guidelines.md

 1. IC collects LGTMs by addressing feedback.
 Iterate if necessary.
 1. Once all required LGTMs have been collected, proceed with implementation.
 1. On disagreement that cannot be resolved or unreasonable delays, escalate to EnReOw.
 1. Implement and iterate on CLs with code owners.
-We expect the implementation to take place on the public repository's master branch.
+We expect the implementation to take place on the public repository's main branch.
 Note that a series of small incremental changes has a higher chance of receiving timely reviews and actionable feedback.

 ## FAQ